When it comes to climate change, some banks are doing better than others

 Can customers help banks become more environmentally friendly?

-In the meantime, banks may also be motivated to green their balance sheets to meet their customers’ expectations.
+In the meantime, banks may also be motivated to make their balance sheets greener to meet their customers’ expectations.
 However, an exploratory study conducted by management scientists De Lanauze and Siadou-Martin shows that customer demands remain ambiguous.
-“Consumers do not view banks’ perceived environmental concern as a major expectation,” they note, before adding that, nevertheless,
+“Banks’ perceived environmental concern is not a major expectation for consumers,” they note, before adding that, nevertheless,

 "Consumers support—and even encourage—banks' environmental initiatives and communications."

-These researchers therefore believe that such actions remain beneficial for banks, provided that two fundamental principles are observed:
+These researchers therefore believe that these measures remain beneficial for banks, provided that two fundamental principles are observed:

 "Environmental communication must be based on facts—that is, it must reflect a genuine commitment (requiring transparency and truthfulness)—and must not neglect the core business of banking."

-Neobanks have clearly understood this, and companies like Hélios and Green-Hot, for example, are actively promoting the intermediary framework they plan to establish: the savings they collect will never be allocated to projects that harm the planet.
-Even if we consider that the reduction in funding for extractive activities or the disproportionate exploitation of forests is too slow, the movement is real.
-It may, however, sometimes seem insufficient in light of, for example, the projected consumption of the digital industry (GAFA, Fintech, and other digital firms), whose carbon footprint remains largely unknown.
+Neobanks have understood this well, and companies like Hélios and Green-Hot, for example, are actively promoting the intermediary system they plan to implement: the savings they collect will never be allocated to projects that are harmful to the planet.
+Even if one considers that the reduction in funding for extractive activities or the disproportionate exploitation of forests is proceeding too slowly, the movement is real.
+However, it may sometimes seem insufficient in light of, for example, the projected consumption of the digital industry (GAFA, Fintech, and other digital institutions), whose carbon footprint remains largely overlooked.

 Christine Marsal, Associate Professor (HDR), Management Accounting, Banking Governance, University of Montpellier